-Decarbonisation of our Cities Travel and Transport
+Decarbonisation of our city's travel and transport

-- As of March 2022, 191 out of 228 of our city's bus fleet have been converted to lower emission standards ('Euro VI') - · Delivered the VOI electric-scooter rental scheme - 36 electric vehicle charging points (On-Street Residential Chargepoint Scheme) - Cycling support ('Be Bright, Be Seen', guided rides, marked quieter cycle routes, on-street bike hangers) - Pompey Monster Walk to School Challenge - Working with the Joint Air Quality Unit, Department for Transport and Defra to deliver and administer the Clean Air Zone in the city - Electrification of vessel berths at Portsmouth International Port
+- As of March 2022, 191 out of 228 of our city's bus fleet have been converted to lower emission standards ('Euro VI'). - Delivered the VOI electric-scooter rental scheme. - 36 electric vehicle charging points (On-Street Residential Chargepoint scheme). - Cycling support ("Be Bright, Be Seen" campaign, guided rides, marked quieter cycle routes, on-street bike hangers). - Pompey Monster Walk to School challenge. - Working with the Joint Air Quality Unit, Department for Transport and Defra to deliver and administer the Clean Air Zone in the city. - £19.8m of UK government funding secured for shore power connections to be provided across three berths at Portsmouth International Port, allowing visiting ships to turn off their engines. - Feasibility study carried out on how Portsmouth International Port can provide shore power for visiting fishing vessels at the Camber.

-Decarbonisation of our Cities Buildings and Infrastructure
+Decarbonisation of our city's buildings and

-- Retrofitting our social housing (Wilmcote House, 90% saving in annual heating costs) - Free home energy advice (Local Energy Advice Partnership) - Free loft and cavity wall insulation to 2,000 social housing properties - Free insulation to 70 private properties (ECO 3) - Free insulation to community schools, community centres and commercial buildings - Free energy efficient measures (Warmer Homes, and the Emergency Boiler Replacement Scheme) - Installing LED lighting in our schools
+- Retrofitting our social housing (Wilmcote House, 90% saving in annual heating costs). - Free home energy advice (Local Energy Advice Partnership). - Free loft and cavity wall insulation to 2,000 social housing properties. - Free insulation to 70 private properties (ECO 3). - Free insulation to community schools, community centres and commercial buildings. - Free energy efficient measures (Warmer Homes, and the Emergency Boiler Replacement scheme). - Installing LED lighting in our schools.

-Decarbonisation through Supporting our Businesses and the Green Economy
+Decarbonisation through supporting our businesses and the green economy

-- PCC is a signatory to the Civic Partnership Agreement, together with large employers in the city, committing to sustainability - PCC is in partnership with the European Regional Development Fund to deliver Low Carbon Across the South and East Programme providing grant funding to decarbonise our businesses - Providing bid support to the City of Portsmouth College to gain funding to develop the NetZero Training Hub
+- PCC is in partnership with the European Regional Development Fund to deliver Low Carbon Across the South and East programme providing grant funding to decarbonise our businesses. - Providing bid support to the City of Portsmouth college to gain funding to develop the NetZero Training Hub.